yomnaFathy/GettingandCleaningDataCourseProject/README.md

-# GettingandCleaningDataCourseProject
+# Cleaning Human Activity Recognition Using Smartphones Dataset

-The goal of the project is to prepare a tidy data from raw data that can be used for later analysis
+The goal of the project is to prepare a tidy data from raw data that can be used for later analysis.

 The original dataset can be found at: